 This photo and my home-page photo were graciously taken by

 Stephanie devours mammoth works of virtuosity and extended technique with ease and creative insight.
 In 2018 she performed the entirety of Georges Aperghis' Recitations in New York and in Boston.
 Other works of note she has performed include Schoenberg’s Pierrot Lunaire, Luciano Berio’s Folk Songs, and Shostakovich’s Seven Verses of Alexander Blok.
 She has performed as a solo and chamber musician at National Sawdust, Spectrum, the Firehouse Space, Miller Theater at Columbia University, Symphony Space, the Terrace Theater at Kennedy Center, the Slipper Room, and Park Avenue Armory.

 Stephanie completed her studies at Manhattan School of Music, where she worked with Maitland Peters and Lucy Shelton.
-She is on the extended roster for Ekmeles (NYC) and the nationally acclaimed Crossing Choir.
+She is on the extended rosters for Ekmeles (NYC) and the nationally acclaimed Crossing Choir.